 04 – Always buy the best, most beautiful items for your significant other.
 The key goal is to enjoy your money with your partner.
 One day one of you will miss the other, and the money will not provide any comfort then, enjoy it together.

 05 – Don’t stress over the little things.
 You’ve already overcome so much in your life.
 You have good memories and bad ones, but the important thing is the present.
 Don’t let the past drag you down and don’t let the future frighten you.
 Feel good in the now.
 Small issues will soon be forgotten.06 – Regardless of age, always keep love alive.
-Love your partner, love life, love your family, love your neighbor and remember: A man is not old as long as he has intelligence and affection.
+Love your partner, love life, love your family, love your neighbor and remember:

 07 – Be proud, both inside and out.
 Don’t stop going to your hair salon or barber, do your nails, go to the dermatologist and the dentist, keep your perfumes and creams well stocked.
 When you are well-maintained on the outside, it seeps in, making you feel proud and strong.